Kosovare Asllani: Return to Linköping

-Kristianstad DFF
+Kristianstads DFF

 In December 2011, she moved back to her hometown Kristianstad to play with Kristianstads DFF who had finished seventh in the previous year's Damallsvenskan.

 Paris Saint-Germain

-When Asllani had a month left on her contract with Kristianstads she was subject to a transfer bid from Paris Saint-Germain.
+When Asllani had a month left on her contract with Kristianstad she was subject to a transfer bid from Paris Saint-Germain.
 Although the teams were in dispute over the size of the transfer fee, Asllani flew to Paris and signed a two-year contract in September 2012, after completing a medical.
 At PSG Asllani was presented to the media by sporting director Leonardo and player Zlatan Ibrahimović, who declared: "If you want to win you need a Swedish striker."
 Asllani scored 17 goals in her 19 appearances in the 2012–13 Division 1 Féminine, as PSG finished second in the table behind Lyon.
 On 4 January 2016, Asllani announced on her Instagram account that she had ended her contract with Paris Saint-Germain, where she had played for three-and-a-half years.